Average and Expected Distortion of Voronoi Paths and Scapes: Average and Expected Distortion

 \section{Average and Expected Distortion}

-Recall that the Voronoi scape of a set $\Omega \subseteq \Rspace^d$ and a locally finite set $A \subseteq \Rspace^d$ consists of all Delaunay cells whose dual Voronoi cells have a non-empty intersection with $\Omega$.
-Assuming $\Omega$ is $p$-dimensional, only intersections with $(d-p)$-dimensional Voronoi cells are relevant.
-Generically, such an intersection has a finite \emph{multiplicity}, and we define the \emph{Voronoi scape}, denoted $\cScape{\Omega}{A}$, as the multiset of $p$-cells, $\gamma \in \Delaunay{A}$, in which $\gamma$ appears the multiplicity of the intersection between $\Omega$ and $\gamma^*$ times.
+For a locally finite $A \subseteq \Rspace$, a generically placed $p$-dimensional set $\Omega \subseteq \Rspace^d$ intersects only $(d-p)$-dimensional Voronoi cells of $A$, and any such intersection has a finite \emph{multiplicity}.
+In this case, the Voronoi scape of $\Omega$ and $A$, denoted $\cScape{\Omega}{A}$, is the multiset of Delaunay $p$-cells, in which every $\gamma \in \Delaunay{A}$ appears as many times, as $\Omega$ intersects its dual $\gamma^*$.
+For completeness we mention that for a non-generically placed $A$, the multiplicity can be defined as the (potentially infinite) Euler characteristic of the intersection, and the Voronoi scape can contain Delaunay cells of dimensions different from $p$.
+For our analysis these zero-measure set of placements are however irrelevant.
 We are ready to prove the main result of the paper. \begin{theorem}[Average Volume] Let $A \subseteq \Rspace^d$ have the mixed regularity property, and let $\Omega$ be a $p$-dimensional rectifiable set in $\Rspace^d$.
-The average volume of $\cScape{\Omega}{A}$ over all congruent copies of $\Omega$ inside the $d$-ball with radius $R$ centered at the origin is $\Vol{p}{\Omega} (\DConstant{p}{d} + o(1))$ as $R$ goes to infinity. \end{theorem} \begin{proof} We start with the Crofton formula \cite[Formula (5.7)]{ScWe08}, which states that
+The average $p$-dimensional volume of $\cScape{\Omega}{A}$, averaged over all congruent copies of $\Omega$ inside the $d$-ball with radius $R$ centered at the origin, is $\Vol{p}{\Omega} (\DConstant{p}{d} + o(1))$ as $R$ goes to infinity. \end{theorem} \begin{proof} We start with the Crofton formula \cite[Formula (5.7)]{ScWe08}, {which states that the $p$-dimensional volume of $\Omega$ is a constant times the integral of crossings between $\Omega$ and a $(d-p)$-plane, and this constant is the $1$-st projection moment:}

-in which $\chi((Q+y) \cap \Omega)$ is the almost always finite multiplicity of the intersection between $Q+y$ and $\Omega$.
-Fixing a $(d-p)$-dimensional moving polyhedron, $P$, we notice that for each intersection point of $Q$ and $\Omega$, the total measure of congruent copies of $P$ that intersect $\Omega$ at this point is $\Vol{d-p}{P}$.
-Hence, the total measure of intersection points over all congruent copies of $P$ is
+Here $\chi((Q+y) \cap \Omega)$ is the multiplicity of the intersection between $Q+y$ and $\Omega$, which is almost always finite; see \cite[3.16]{Mor16} for the general statement that applies to rectifiable sets.
+Next consider a bounded convex polyhedron, $P$, whose dimension is $d-p$.
+Applying a rigid motion (a rotation composed with a translation), we get a \emph{congruent} copy, $P' \cong P$.
+We represent $P'$ as a polyhedron $P''$ in $Q \in \Grass{d-p}{d}$ and a shift $y \in Q^\bot$.
+For any fixed $p$-plane $Q+y$ and any fixed point inside it, the total measure of the congruent copies of $P$ inside $Q+y$ that contain this fixed point is $\Vol{d-p}{P}$.
+We can thus compute the total measure of intersection points over all congruent copies of $P$ as

 Taking $P = \gamma^*$ and moving $\Omega$ instead of the polyhedron, we see that the total measure of intersection points of congruent copies of $\Omega$ with $\gamma^*$ is $\Vol{d-p}{\gamma^*} \Vol{p}{\Omega} \moment{p}{d}{1}$.